Nebraska Partnership TEAMS

 Participate in TEAMS professional development

-Professional development will be offered in Summer 2017 (June 5-9 and 12-16) and academic year 2017-18 concurrently across the state in five locations.
+Professional development is being offered in Summer 2017 (June 5-9 and 12-16) and academic year 2017-18 concurrently across the state in six locations: Crete, Fremont, Grand Island, Norfolk, North Platte and Ogallala (science only).
 Three sets of sessions – dedicated to elementary-integrated STEM, secondary mathematics, and secondary Earth and space science, respectively – will address content that aligns with Nebraska State Standards.
 Along with bolstering content knowledge in these areas, the sessions will focus on raising teacher confidence and encouraging the adoption of research-backed instructional practices.

-Preference was given to districts whose schools are considered high-need by the Nebraska Department of Education: categorized as Needs Improvement by AQuESTT, at least 40 percent of students receive free or reduced-price meals, or a higher percentage of students than the state average were below proficient on the NeSA-M and/or NeSA-S. Click here for a list of these priority schools.
+We encouraged the participation of teams of K-12 math/science teachers from the same district, to enhance the professional development experience but individual teachers were welcome to apply.
+Preference was given to districts whose schools were considered high-need by the Nebraska Department of Education: categorized as Needs Improvement by AQuESTT, at least 40 percent of students receive free or reduced-price meals, or a higher percentage of students than the state average were below proficient on the NeSA-M and/or NeSA-S. Click here for a list of these priority schools.

-Stipends will be provided, along with travel and lodging costs, and graduate credit will be an option.
 Courses are planned for the first two weeks in the summer (June 5-9 and June 12-16, 2017), and each course is worth 3 graduate credit hours, which are earned in the Summer 2017 semester.
 During the summer workshops, the dates of the four Saturdays across the 2017-18 school year will be decided upon, for meetings for the follow-up activities.
-Teachers who apply to participate in this professional development must commit to attending both the two weeks in the summer and the follow-up Saturdays; the teachers' principals must commit to attending a half-day professional development session on June 15 from approximately 10 a.m. to 2 p.m.
+Teachers who apply to participate in this professional development must commit to attending both the two weeks in the summer and the follow-up Saturdays; the teachers' principals need to attend a half-day professional development session on June 15 from approximately 10 a.m. to 2 p.m.

 Teacher leaders chosen to design, implement professional development workshops